cresset-template/cresset/README.md

 Docker users often have `run.sh` files with commands such as `docker run -v my_data:/mnt/data -p 8080:22 -t my_container my_image:latest /bin/bash` (look familiar, anyone?) and use SSH to connect to running containers.
-VSCode also provides a remote development mode that can be used to code inside containers.
+VSCode also provides a remote development mode to code inside containers.

 The problem with this approach is that these interactive containers become just as unreproducible as local development environments.